srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     As mentioned above, the pricing tier that you choose establishes the number of messages that your hub can process per unit per day.
 To increase the number of messages that your hub can process without moving to a higher pricing tier, you can increase the number of units.
 For example, if you want your IoT hub to support ingress of up to 800,000 messages per day, you could specify *two* S1 tier units.
 For this course you will be using just 1 unit.

-1. To the right of **Azure Security Center**, ensure that **Off** is selected.
+1. To the right of **Defender for IoT**, ensure that **Off** is selected.

-    Azure Security Center unifies security management and enables end-to-end threat detection and analysis across hybrid cloud workloads and your Azure IoT solution.
+    Azure Defender for IoT is a unified security solution for identifying IoT/OT devices, vulnerabilities, and threats.
+It enables you to secure your entire IoT/OT environment, whether you need to protect existing IoT/OT devices or build security into new IoT innovations.

+    > **TIP**:
+    **Azure Defender for IoT** was formally known as **Azure Security Center** and you may still see places in Azure, and in this content, where the name has not yet been updated.

-    Azure Security Center is on by default because security is important to your IoT solution.
-You will be exploring Azure Security Center in Lab 19 of this course.
+    Azure Defender for IoT is on by default because security is important to your IoT solution.
+You will be exploring Azure Defender for IoT in Lab 19 of this course.
 Disabling it for now ensures that the Lab 19 instructions work as expected.

-    Currently, you can enable Azure Security Center at the subscription level, through the Azure portal.
-The Standard tier of Azure Security Center is free for the first 30 days.
-Any usage beyond 30 days will be automatically charged as per the pricing information detailed [here](https://azure.microsoft.com/en-us/pricing/details/security-center/).
+    Currently, you can enable Azure Defender at the subscription level, through the Azure portal.
+Azure Defender is free for the first 30 days.
+Any usage beyond 30 days will be automatically  charged as per the pricing information detailed [here](https://azure.microsoft.com/en-us/pricing/details/azure-defender/).

 1. Expand **Advanced Settings**, and then ensure that **Device-to-cloud partitions** is set to **4**.